hennessymatt/hennessymatt.github.io/_pages/projects.md

 order: 3
 ---

-We use mathematical modelling to learn about the behaviours of fluids and solids.
+We use mathematical methods to learn about the behaviours of fluids and solids.
 We often work with experimental researchers.
 Our portfolio of research projects is always evolving.
 Below you can find a sample of topics we have been thinking about.

 <div class="projects">